Exclusive : Arsenal Underrated Slavia Prague - Olayinka - Latest football news in Nigeria

 Speaking ahead of Today’s clash, the Nigerian who is a doubt for the game, believes that Arsenal players showed some arrogance and underrated Slavia Prague in the first-leg.

-“I think they underrate us; they underestimated us, because we’re not big names.
+“I think they underrated us, they underestimated us, because we’re not big names.
 But everyone is fighting to make a name for themselves here.

 “At first most of us didn’t realize we were really as good, but knocking out Leicester and then Rangers woke everyone of us up and we now know we can do it.
 We push ourselves more now and the wins motivated all of us.”